 Of course, the added benefit is that dialers improve call center efficiency.
 Automating the dialing process means that call center interviewees don’t waste time physically dialing numbers – and instead are spending more time with respondents!

 Your organization’s dialer should be flexible in its capacity and mode of functioning – you likely deal with a wide range of research projects, so it’s important that your tools can be varied in their functionalities as well.

-The definition of a dialer is actually quite mutable.
+While we are deliberating over how to choose dialer software, it’s important also to understand the two ways of hosting the solutions.
 Most early dialers were hardware based.
 Today, it’s also possible to have a dialer hosted in the cloud.

 Practically, there is no real difference in terms of function whether you choose a hosted or on-premise dialer.
 It all depends on your needs as an organization to have your own server or not.

 If hosting all software and hardware solutions on-premise is the cornerstone of your IT department’s policies, then your organization will likely be required to take the on-premise option for dialer hosting.